EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 **Step 4:**
 Once setup, you can assign the template to your form from the 'Manage List' page.
 Make sure to select the checkbox 'use custom form' and then in the drop down select your newly created template.

+= How do I create my own custom MailChimp template? = **Step 1:**
+First you'll want to import the boilerplate template files bundled with the plugin.
+These are files that were created for easy customization.
+You can import the boilerplate files by going to the manage list forms page and clicking 'import boilerplate templates'.

+<em>Note :</em> Alternatively, you can manually import the template files by copying the 'yikes-mailchimp-user-templates' directory inside of the plugin root ( 'yikes-inc-easy-mailchimp-extender/templates/' ) over to your theme root. ( ie: /wp-content/themes/twentyfourteen/ ).

+**Step 2:**
+Once imported you'll find the boilerplate files in your theme root.
+Each boilerplate template file comes with an associated .css file located inside of the styles directory.
+To get started on your first template, we recommend that you duplicate one of the existing boilerplate tempalate files and its associated .css file, and changing the name.

+**Step 3:**
+Finally, change the MailChimp template, author and description headers at the top of each template file.
+The 'MailChimp Template' header dictates the name of your template, and what will appear in the drop down field.
+You'll also want to make sure that the correct .css file is properly being enqueued at the top of the template file.

+**Step 4:**
+Once setup, you can assign the template to your form from the 'Manage List' page.
+Make sure to select the checkbox 'use custom form' and then in the drop down select your newly created template.

+= I'm trying to set up the opt-in commenting checkbox.
+When users opt-in and leave a comment, an error is thrown and I can't figure out why.
+What could be wrong? =
+For the optin comment check box, you'll want to make sure that the form you have set to assign users to only has the email field set to required.

+= I'd like to define my own default value tags.
+For example, I want to populate a field with the current page URL dynamically.
+Is this possible? =
+Yes!
+In the release of YIKES Inc. Easy MailChimp Extender version 5.2 we enabled all sorts of new features.
+One of these features is the ability to pre-populate text fields with a string of text, or with one fo the provided default value tags.
+The default value tags available to you out of the box are :
+* {post_title} - populates the field with the current <strong>page or post title</strong> that the user was on when they subscribed to the form.
+* {post_id} - populates the field with the current <strong>page or post ID</strong> that the user was on when they subscribed to the form.
+* {page_url} - populates the field with the current <strong>page URL</strong> that the user was on when they subscribed to the form.
+* {blog_name} - populates the field with the current <strong>blog name</strong>.
+Very useful for multi-site installations, when tracking which blog the user has signed up from is crucial to your marketing efforts.
+* {user_logged_in} - populates the field with with a dynamic value based on weather the user is logged in or not.
+When the user is logged in when signing up, the field populates with "User Logged In".
+If the user is not logged in, "Guest".

+Simply click the link below the default value input field to add that tag as the default value.
+Easy as that!

+We've also provided a way for you to define your own default value tags, and return any data you choose.
+This is done through the use of two separate filters ( `yikes_mailchimp_default_value_tag` and `yikes_mailchimp_process_default_value_tag` ).
+Check out the developer documentation for how to use the filters.
+The examples provided are extremely helpful.

 Developer Documentation
 ===========